 In general, there are no correspondingly simple geometric pictures for density operators.
 The exception is the special case of the spin space of an electron.
-All possible density operators can be represented elegantly in a three dimensional sphere, as shown in figure 6.
-Each density operator is represented by a single point in or on the sphere.
+All possible density operators can be represented elegantly in a three dimensional sphere, as shown in figure 6.256 Each density operator is represented by a single point in or on the sphere.

-compensation.
-It is or it should be a reflection of the fact that out system happens to be one for which additive measures are warranted as the appropriate inductive structures.
-This beautiful picture is elaborated in Penrose (2004), §29.4 and Fig. 29.3.
+256 This beautiful picture is elaborated in Penrose (2004), §29.4 and Fig. 29.3.